AbdulrahmanAlmuzaini/visitsaudi-scraper-python/README.md

 ## Description

 This Python script was used to gather data and feed it to `itinerary generation model` employed in this repository **[DarbAI-API-Endpoint](https://github.com/MohammmedAb/DarbAI-API-Endpoint)**, created by **[MohammmedAb](https://github.com/MohammmedAb/)**.
+The `DarbAI-API-Endpoint` is also integrated with another repository, **[Darb-AI](https://github.com/MOHAMMAD-ALSUBAIE/Darb-AI)**, managed by **[MOHAMMAD-ALSUBAIE](https://github.com/MOHAMMAD-ALSUBAIE/)**.
 The script is designed to scrape JSON responses from VisitSaudi's API, with a specific focus on retrieving data about 6 points of interest for each of the 13 reagions in Saudi Arabia:

 POI: